sapieneptus/card_dealer/README.md

 Since there is only one view, we only need one VC.
 I imagine this class will be fairly barebones, as it more or less only has to pass events from the UI directly to the `Game` or its `Deck`, and reflect the results of those actions back in the UI.
 There's virtually no middle step/process between a UI action and a method call on the underlying model.

+Most of the class comprises handling the manipulation of the main UI component (tableview).
+A custom cell is used to display hands, which contains logic for display and simple animation.